 However, it was revealed in December 2019 that Succession creator Jesse Armstrong has signed an exclusive three-year overall TV deal with HBO.

-As first reported by The Hollywood Reporter, the deal means that Armstrong will continue to serve as showrunner on Succession, as well as create and develop new projects for HBO.
+As first reported by The Hollywood Reporter, the deal means that Armstrong will continue to serve as showrunner on Succession while creating and developing other new projects for HBO.

-Succession season 1 and 2 box set are available to watch on Sky Atlantic with the NOW Entertainment Membership.
+Succession season 1 and 2 box sets are available to watch on Sky Atlantic with the NOW Entertainment Membership.

 Photo Credit: HBO